Bruin-Dev/Intelygenz/sites-monitor/README.md

 ## Service logic
 The service must ask for the list of edges of each host; each edge data will be paired with its enterprise and the host itself.
-Once it has collected all the edges with it's enterprises, it must create a single task for each one.
+Once it has collected all the edges with it's enterprises, it must create a single task to process all edges.

 The way to generate tasks is generate an event like this one